How to Build a Freestanding Pergola

 5) Install Pergola “Posts” (A)

 When placing your pergola posts into the ground, remember a few things.
-First, ensure that the cedar or other wood you use has been pressure-treated, so the wood will not rot quickly over time.
-Four-by-four posts are perfect for staying securely in the ground.
+First, ensure that the cedar or other wood you use has been pressure-treated so the wood will not rot quickly over time.

 Before placing your post locations, check out Lowes’s short video on installing temporary batter boards.